neams-th-coe/cardinal/doc/content/start.md

   SAM submodule.
 - *Sockeye*: Follow [these instructions](sockeye_instructions.md) to obtain the required dependencies for adding the Sockeye submodule.
-- *THM*: Follow [these instructions](thm_instructions.md) to obtain the required dependencies for adding the THM submodule.
 !alert-end!

 !alert! note title=Running with OpenMC?